Nicole Woods, Director

 James Corbin, Clinician

-James R. Corbin has over 20 years of experience working in Pennsylvania as an LSW.
+James R. Corbin is an LCSW with over 20 years of experience working in Pennsylvania.
 James received his Masters Degree in Social Work from Temple University and earned his Bachelor of Arts Degree in Political Science from the Pennsylvania State University.

-James possesses a specialty in treating childhood mental illness and has received training in child centered play therapy.
-He also specializes in providing individual and family therapy with children, adolescents, and their families.
-Since 2008, he has served as a full-time clinical faculty and instructor in the Graduate School of Social Work at Temple University and currently serves as their Assistant MSW Program Director.
+James completed post-graduate work in clinical social work at the Clinical Social Work Institute in Washington DC including advanced psychodynamic training and supervision.
+He also possesses a specialty in treating childhood mental illness and has received training in child centered play therapy.
+He works with both adults and children and specializes in providing individual and family therapy with children, adolescents, adults, and their families.
+He also works extensively with adults experiencing life transitions, parenting challenges, relationship strain, and loss including military service members and their families.
+James is currently a part-time adjunct professor at Sacred Heart University in their Masters in Social Work program teaching in their advanced practice courses as well as their advanced research course.
+He had previously served as a full-time clinical faculty and instructor in the Graduate School of Social Work at Temple University and was formerly Assistant MSW Program Director.

 Mr. Corbin has written and presented extensively on the subject of neuroscience, trauma, and attachment and the impact on clinical practice.
 He is a volunteer therapist for Give an Hour and was an active member of PA Cares and the Harrisburg Regional Planning Team for Operation Military Kids.